WhitakerLab/whitakerlab.github.io/_posts/blog/2018-08-11-Citing-WIPs.md

 It's entirely up to them to determine whether the figures are interpretable (point 2 above) or not.
 But I would really like for our open science allies around the world to be able to **give credit to the team for their idea and the process they developed**.

+*(Update: the team did an amazing job adding this information to their README, it looks awesome!
+[Check it out](https://github.com/srcole/o-factor) :raised_hands:)*

 ### tl;dr

 * Share your work as you go along so you aren't reinventing the wheel!